TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/ModuleDataObject.rst

    which properties can be overwritten in a request (with :php:`GET` / :php:`POST`).

-To restrict the values of module data properties, the given :php:`ModuleData` object can be cleaned for example in a controller:
+To restrict the values of module data properties, the given :php:`ModuleData` object can be cleaned, for example, in a controller:

 .. code-block:: php
-   :caption: Classes/Controller/MyController.php
+   :caption: EXT:my_extension/Classes/Controller/MyController.php

    $allowedValues = ['foo', 'bar'];
    $this->moduleData->clean('property', $allowedValues);